When you buy an air mattress for camping and hiking, it’s best to know about its level of air pressure.

-As you already know, an air mattress is an inflatable soft plastic, textile, or rubber used as a bed.
+As you already know, air mattresses is an inflatable soft plastic, textile, or rubber used as a bed.

 It’s not comparable with a regular mattress in terms of overall support, but it is portable.